Clinical Profile of Children with Severe Emotional Disorders

 The results of this study will be used as part of the PPN to inform a needs assessment and gap analysis of the Children’s Mental Health Learning Collaborative to support physician practice transformation and delivery of evidence based care for children with mental health conditions.
 The metrics developed by this project will be used in the development of the Data Infrastructure for the Children’s Mental Health Learning Collaborative.

-This project is funded by the Ohio Office of Medical Assistance (OMA) and the Ohio Department of Mental Health.
-For more information on the Request for Applications for the project, please visit our Funding Opportunities section at the following link: http://grc.osu.edu/closedfunding/
+This project was funded by the Ohio Department of Medicaid (ODM) and the Ohio Department of Mental Health and Addiction Services.
+To access the final reports for this project, please click the following links: